evanthebouncy/program-synthesis-minimal/_posts/2022-08-16-generating-programs.md

 [All code for this post can be found here](https://gist.github.com/evanthebouncy/1703d3e9aee71ba9124405fdb30bd967).
 It depends on [rectangle.py](https://gist.github.com/evanthebouncy/25114aaf0be20df21468735aa7103bef)

 ## conclusion
-In this post we covered how to obtain a reasonable program-generator by training on synthetically generated data.
-Up next we'll cover how to fine-tune a large language model for the same task, which offers additional flexibilities.
+In this post we covered how to obtain several reasonable program writers, including the generating from the prior, and by training on synthetically generated data.

 -- evan 2022-08-29

+## up next
+The next post cover we'll cover how to fine-tune a large language model for the same task, which offers additional flexibilities. [let's go for it](/program-synthesis-primer/generation-with-llm/)